Super Smash Bros Ultimate Characters Ranked

 K. Rool might be a bottom-tier, combo food, noob-type character that only assholes play, but his Smash debut is the stuff of legends.

 And if that wasn’t enough… Sakurai said hold my IV because I ain’t done yet.
 Then he collaborated with Microsoft and brought the pipedream character that is Banjo-Kazooie.

-From a hype standpoint, Banjo-Kazooie are defcon 9-type material.
-Moreover, they’re a fun character to play.
+From a hype standpoint, Banjo-Kazooie is Defcon 9-type material.
+Moreover, they’re fun characters to play.

 Persona 5’s Joker stands atop this list for many reasons, but the most important is that he foretold of great things to come in Smash Ultimate.